hugocaillard/clearness/README.md

   - [ ] "from 0 to clarity" - how to get started with no coding experience
   - [ ] "from JS to clarity" - transfer JS/TS knowledge to clarity
   - [ ] "define functions" - read-only, public, privat - arguments and return/resonse types
+  - [ ] "deploy on mainnet and testnet"

 - series
   - [x] first series of articles "voting system"